wuyichen24/system-design-knowledge/basics/Message_Queue.md

 ## Solutions
 ### Message Ordering
-If a message queue cannot preserve the order of messages on its own
+If a message queue cannot preserve the order of messages on its own, how to deliver messages in order.

 ### Duplicate Messages
+If there are duplicate messages in a message queue, how the consumer handle duplicate messages (Achieve exactly-once delivery guarantee from at-least-once delivery guarantee).

 ## References